Engee documentation

 Details

-Vector of differential pressure values for the tabular parameterization of leakage and torque friction.
+A vector of differential pressure values for tabular parameterization of leaks and torque friction.
 The elements of the vector must be listed in ascending order.

 Dependencies

-To use this parameter, set the Leakage and friction parameterization parameters to `Tabulated data - volumetric and mechanical efficiencies'.
+To use this parameter, set the Leakage and friction parameterization parameter to Tabulated data - volumetric and mechanical efficiencies or Tabulated data - volumetric and mechanical losses.

 Units